Features and Blogs

 By employing these practices and strategies in their schools, principals will attract and engage effective teachers in driving school success, target skills to students with the greatest barriers to learning, and use teacher expertise to build instructional excellence across the faculty.
 Over time, this will lead to schools where principals are able to ensure that the highest-need students are benefitting from the Ms. Browns in their building.

-Dr. Patrice Pujol is president and chief development officer of the National Institute for Excellence in Teaching.
+Dr. Patrice Pujol is co-president and chief strategy officer of the National Institute for Excellence in Teaching.
 A former superintendent, she brings over 40 years of experience working hand-in-hand with principals to strengthen teaching and learning.